Battle of Verdun

 The German hoped to draw the French into war of Attrition which they thought they could win.
 The French however were able to reinforce their lines and soon match the German fire power.
 The battle lasted 303 days and over created over 700,000 casualties and the sides ended close to where they began.

-The Germans than changed their tactics and attacked across the Meuse River trying to capture the grounds that the French batteries were located.
-French reinforcements were able to stop the advance.
-By May the French were able to briefly regain partial control of the Fort Daoaumont, only to lose it again.
-The German ice able to push forward all the way to Fleury pushing within 2.5 miles of Verdun Castle.
-From June until August the town of Fleury changed hands sixteen times.
-By August the Germans were forced to withdraw some of their troops from the battlefield to partake in the Battle of Somme's as a result between August and December the French counteroffensive successful recaptured all the ground lost.
+The Germans subsequently altered their tactics, attempting to capture the positions occupied by French batteries across the Meuse River.
+French reinforcements successfully halted this advance.
+By May, the French briefly regained partial control of Daoaumont, only to lose it again.
+The German ice allowed them to push forward all the way to Fleury, positioning themselves within 2.5 miles of Verdun Castle.
+From June to August, the town of Fleury underwent a staggering sixteen changes of hands.
+By August, the Germans were compelled to withdraw a portion of their troops to participate in the Battle of the Somme.
+Consequently, between August and December, the French counteroffensive proved successful in regaining all the ground lost.